 In many people, cataract symptoms develop slowly and the early stages of cataracts do not interfere with your normal activities.
 As the cataract matures and your vision worsens, life can become more difficult.
 When you have difficulty performing ordinary activities, are frustrated with your decreased eyesight, or your glasses no longer improve your vision, you will then know the time is right for surgery.
 Our goal is to restore your vision so you can see and do the things you enjoy.

 Once your cataract has reached the point when it needs to be removed, surgery is the only way to remove it.

-Generally, cataract surgery is performed on one eye at a time.
+Generally, cataract surgery is performed on one eye at a time and your surgeon will typically do "worst first".
 If necessary, the second eye can be operated on within 1-2 weeks.

 No surgery can be guaranteed, but cataract surgery is considered one of the safest and most successful surgeries.
 The few complications that do occur are usually cared for without any permanent effects.
 However, this is a surgical procedure, and there is always the very slight chance that a complication could result in loss of vision.

 There is no need to stop medications before surgery.
 You can even take them the day of surgery.
 It is important to tell the nurses what your prescriptions are and to inform them of any existing medical conditions.